HosseinKarami/fastshell/docs/DOCS.md

 FastShell utilises open source components running on the Terminal/command-line for it's workflow, you'll need to install Node and Gulp.
 Here's a walkthrough of how to get a project up and running in minutes.
 Once Node and Gulp are installed all future projects running Gulp are instant.

 1. Install [Node.js](http://nodejs.org/download), [Sass](http://sass-lang.com/tutorial.html) and [Git](http://git-scm.com) on your machine.
 If you're a Windows user you'll also need to install [Ruby](http://rubyinstaller.org/downloads).
-2. [Install Gulp](http://Gulpjs.com/) using `npm install -g Gulp`.
+2. [Install Gulp](http://Gulpjs.com/) using `npm install -g gulp`.
 You may need to use `sudo` in front of the Gulp install command to give it permissions.
 3. Fork/Clone/Download the FastShell repository into your machine, you should hopefully see all the files and folders.
 4. Navigate to the `gulp-dev.command` file and double-click it.
 This will open the Terminal and install the necessary `node_modules` folder, which are FastShell's dependencies.
 The `gulp-dev.command` file includes a `sudo` prefix so you'll need to enter your password to install.
 5. The `gulp-dev.command` should install all the dependencies, which you can check back to see in your folder, and then run the commands associated with FastShell, and automatically open a new FastShell project running on `localhost:3002`.